2waybene/2waybene.github.io/about.md

 permalink: /about/
 ---

 This is the About page of your blog.
-You can write a short bio here.
+You can write a short bio or anything about yourself here.